 My cookbook, The Nutritionist’s Kitchen (Roost Books 2020) is a comprehensive guide on how to transform your food into medicine, including over 60 seasonal, whole food recipes.
 I’m extremely proud of this book and hope you love it as much as I do.
 Read more info about my book here.
 You can purchase it here and here.

 Then, life got really busy...

-Then, life got really busy and I had two beautiful children.
-I quickly realized how much was lacking in postpartum maternal health and knew I wanted/needed to help shift this reality and incorporate postpartum care into my work, so I became a Postpartum Certified Doula (PCD) through DONA International.
-Now, I work with families directly in their homes to provide holistic doula care including nutrition support and delicious and healthy meals for the whole family.
+Then, I had two beautiful children and life got really busy.
+I quickly realized how much was lacking in postpartum care and wanted/needed to help shift this reality.
+I knew I had to incorporate postpartum care into my work as a dietitian, so I became a Postpartum Doula.
+Now, I work with families directly in their homes to provide holistic postpartum care including nutrition support as well as prepare delicious and healthy meals for the whole family.
 I continue to teach cooking classes to the general public, both in-person and virtually, as well as provide virtual health and wellness classes.